Flo0807/farens.me/priv/resources/articles/2024/06-20-how-to-integrate-tabler-icons-into-your-phoenix-project.md

 ### Generating the CSS classes

 Next, we need to get the plugin to generate the CSS classes for the icons.
-We want to add the CSS for elements that contain a `hero-*` class.
-For example, if we have an element with a `hero-user` class, we want to add the CSS for the user icon.
+We want to add the CSS for elements that contain a `tabler-*` class.
+For example, if we have an element with a `tabler-user` class, we want to add the CSS for the user icon.
 To do this, we use the `matchComponent` function provided by Tailwind CSS.

 ```javascript
 module.exports = {